 2. NATIONAL PROGRAMME FOR CONTROL OF BLINDNESS

-National programme for Control of Blindness was launched in the year 1976 as a 100% centrally sponsored programme to reduce the prevalence of blindness from 1.4% to 0.3%.
+A national program for Control of Blindness was launched in the year 1976 as a 100% centrally sponsored program to reduce the prevalence of blindness from 1.4% to 0.3%.

 II Programme Objectives: